Railway signalling in New Zealand: Signalling equipment problems and failures

-Light railcars (Midland and Wairarapa classes) were a problem on both the Midland and Wairarapa lines, as after non-use of the line e.g. overnight the wheel-to-rail resistance was too high to detect them by"shunting" the track relays until a loco had been over the track; this also happened from heavy sanding by locos and with the heavier Standard (Aotea) class railcars on the Palmerston North - Gisborne Line.
+Light railcars (Midland and Wairarapa classes) were a problem on both the Midland and Wairarapa lines, as after non-use of the line e.g. overnight the wheel-to-rail resistance was too high to detect them by "shunting" the track relays until a loco had been over the track; this also happened from heavy sanding by locos and with the heavier Standard (Aotea) class railcars on the Palmerston North - Gisborne Line.

 In June 2022 signalling equipment failures at Auckland and Wellington disrupted life for many commuters on busy suburban lines for several days.

-At Wellington on Monday 20 June an equipment fault disrupted trains through the double track "choke point” (soon to have a third line) in the Wellington rail yard where four tracks converge before the station platforms.
+At Wellington on Monday 20 June an equipment fault disrupted trains through the double track "choke point" (soon to have a third line) in the Wellington rail yard where four tracks converge before the station platforms.
 It was eventually traced to a loose card remote from the signal box which was installed ten years ago; the manufacturer could not identify the error code.
 Normal traffic resumed at noon on 21 June.

 The "choke point" in the Wellington yard was explained after a derailment in 2019.

-At Auckland on 20 June a contractor cut power to a KiwiRail site instead of to an adjacent property; and backup power was not adequate.
+At Auckland on 20 June a contractor cut power to a KiwiRail site instead of to an adjacent property, and backup power was not adequate.
 Disruption to several lines occurred.

+Automatic Signalling Rules (ASR) Aspects

+The Automatic Signalling Rules are a form of speed signalling, derived from American practises.